 Any program leading to the Doctor of Philosophy or Doctor of Engineering shall require the equivalent of at least three academic years of study beyond the baccalaureate level, with at least one academic year being spent at the School.
-A requirement for admission is a Bachelor's degree that includes the prerequisites for full graduate status in the department of his major study.
+A requirements for admission is a Bachelor's degree that includes the prerequisites for full graduate status in the department of his major study.

-A general outline of a candidate's progress through the program is as follows:
+A general outline of a candidate's progress through the program is as fola.
+Application to the appropriate department chairman for admission and acceptance.

-- a.
-Application to the appropriate department chairman for acceptance. - b.
-Appointment of the student's Doctoral Committee, which bears responsibility for the study program and guidance of the research program. - c.
-Inclusion of one or more minors in the study program. - d.
-For the Doctor of Philosophy, a foreign language requirement may be included at the discretion of the major department; For the Doctor of Engineering, demonstrated proficiency in computer programming is required. - e.
-When the study program is essentially finished, successfully complete the Qualifying Examination, including both oral and written parts. - f.
-Admission to candidacy and start of work on Doctoral Dissertation on a subject approved by the Doctoral Committee. - g.
+b.
+Appointment of the student's Doctoral Committee, which bears responsibility for the study program and guidance of the research program.

+c.
+Inclusion of one or more minors in

+the study program.

+d.
+For the Doctor of Philosophy, a foreign language requirement may be included at the discretion of the major department; For the Doctor of Engineering, demonstrated proficiency in computer programming is required.

+e.
+When study program is essentially complete, administration of the Qualifying Examination, including both oral and written parts.

+f.
+Admission to candidacy and start of work on Doctoral Dissertation on a subject approved by the Doctoral Committee.

+- g.
 Upon completion of dissertation and acceptance by Doctoral Committee, administration of final oral examination. - h.
 Upon unanimous recommendation of Doctoral Committee, Academic Council makes final decision on recommendation for award of the degree.